 Due to the nature of leather and vintage materials our warranty does not cover natural wear and tear from daily love.
 Worn edges or corners, natural fading and softening of materials is an expected occurrence.
 We guarantee the foundation of our product will hold your belongings safely.
 We find that patches and natural wear are a part of the story that unfolds as your product grows with you.
 One of a kind, Vintage and Found product may need to be patched or stitch due to the nature of vintage material.
 We charge between $35 and $75 depending on natural wear and tear or can recommend a local cobbler to expedite repair.

-Exclusions and Limitations include shoes, hats, furniture, watches, jewelry, clothing, home goods, vintage product and FINAL SALE merchandise.
+Exclusions and Limitations include shoes, hats, furniture, watches, key chains, jewelry, clothing, home goods, vintage, one-of-a-kind, and FINAL SALE merchandise.

 Maintain your favorite leather pieces regularly to ensure soft and supple leather.
 Leather can be cleaned and restored with a regimen of leather care products designed to clean, condition and protect.
 Leather Care can help maintain your product longer.
 Please see our Leather Care page for more information.
 We recommend conditioning your leather at a minimum of every 6 months.
 Learn more about how to care for your leather.